adgut1509/ProjektZaliczeniowy/docs/parent1/index.md

 - **[Term bases](https://adgut1509.github.io/ProjektZaliczeniowy/docs/parent1/child3.html)**
 - **Collaborative teamwork capability**

    Cloud-based CAT tools allow you to invite the members of your team (translators, managers, reviewers, customers, etc.) and ask them for their opinion on your translation.
-Thanks to the software, it is possible to pre-translate the text and share it with whomever you select as your collaborators.
+Thanks to the software, it is possible to pre-translate the text and share it with  your collaborators.
 - **Quality assurance functionality**

+   CAT tools usually have QA (quality assurance) functionalities, such as internal spellchecking.
+They are able to detect errors like typos or missing tags and ensure high-quality translations.
 - **Machine translation**

+   CAT tools also have the capability to use AI-powered machine translation.
+The user can input the source text, and the software will generate the translation.
+Using machine translation is especially useful with big volumes of text.
+It can be used alongside human translators, who would perform machine translation post-editing.

 # **What are the benefits of CAT tools**